oeco/inpe-deter/README.md

 ## Updating the map

-[Copy](https://github.com/oeco/inpe-prodes/archive/master.zip) or clone this repository locally and run:
+[Copy](https://github.com/oeco/inpe-deter/archive/master.zip) or clone this repository locally and run:

 ./install.sh

 This will create a project in your TileMill install and update this map with current INPE-DETER information.

+## Requirements

+* Spatialite 3.1.0
+* Python

 ## Data history